8. Sociological Theories of Crime

 Imagine a community of saints in an exemplary and perfect monastery.
 In it crime as such will be unknown, but faults that appear venial to the ordinary person will arouse the same scandal as does normal crime in ordinary consciences.
 If therefore that community has the power to judge and punish, it will term such acts criminal and deal with them as such.
 (Durkheim, 1895/1982, p.
 100)

 Durkheim’s approach represents a consensus view of crime.
 The norms emerge out of a communal consensus and, in more complex societies, are codified into law.
-These norms act upon people as in that they are external and constraining upon the individual, but they are also internalised, giving us a of how we ought to behave.
+These norms act upon people as social facts in that they are external and constraining upon the individual, but they are also internalised, giving us a collective conscience of how we ought to behave.

 We can see this effect today in the increased use of drugs and alcohol in societies that have undergone rapid transformations that disrupted the previous norms of social life.
 Take for example the collapse of the USSR.
 As countries radically transformed from state socialism to free-market capitalism, there was a sizeable increase in substance abuse, which became a major factor in driving down life expectancy (McKee, 2002).
 A similar situation was seen in British Columbia during the COVID-19 pandemic.
 As social life was disrupted and people became socially isolated, the province saw a spike in opioid overdose deaths (Azpiri, 2020).